-So if you are asking yourself, “why do I need a domain name for my business” it is because it offers a face to your site’s address.
+So if you are asking yourself, “Why do I need a domain name for my business” it is because it offers a face to your site’s address.

 5. No Hyphens and Numbers

-Just like foreign spellings, using hyphens and numbers only further complicate domain names.
+Just like foreign spellings, using hyphens and numbers only further complicates domain names.
 In the case of hyphens, people usually assume there aren’t any and type the name without it and reach some other site.

 On the other hand, numbers create confusion.
 People debate between spelling them and writing their numerical forms.

-And both of these issues reduce the chances of individuals finding your site by directly searching for them.
+Both of these issues reduce the chances of individuals finding your site by directly searching for them.

 6. Contains â€ś.comâ€ť Extension